 What you will need:

 Coloured Dye – I used Cotton Candy Pink by Manic Panic

 Tinting brush and bowl

-My natural hair colour is a blonde/dark blonde – often referred to as mousey (grr!).
+My natural hair colour is a blonde/dark blonde – often referred to as mousey (hate that phrase!).
 I have been dyeing it a bit lighter for the last few years.
 The most recent colour I’ve been using is Pearl Blonde (Colour 910) by Schwarzkopf.

 As my hair needed to be lighter for a colour like pink, I decided to re-dye it a few days before application.

 You should start with clean hair.
 Excuse my stupid face throughout! – starting colour:

 If you’ve seen Manic Panic colours, you’ll know they are crazy bright!
 Far too bright for a wuss like me.
 But they look amazing!
 I decided to go for the Cotton Candy Pink.

 Mix your colour.